 If you are in need of a personal loan and rely solely on Centrelink or Newstart for an income, there are options available to you albeit not as many as if you had a job.
-Below are a range of options which will help you access funds based on having Centrelink or Newstart as your sole method of income.
+Below are a range of options which will help you access funds if welfare is your sole method of income.

 POSSIBLE OPTIONS INCLUDE:

 Microloans – If you are in desperate need of $100 – $5000 dollars, this may be the option for you.
 One of the benefits of a microloan is the speed in which you can receive them (generally within 48 hours).
 If you are in need of cash immediately, this may be an option for you.
 As mentioned above, make sure you are aware of the terms and all fees that may be involved.

 Specialist Lender – If you are having trouble qualifying with the banks, try a specialist lender.
 These businesses provide different loan options for people on Centrelink, low incomes, bad credit and other circumstances or criteria that may be unfavorable for the banks.

 StepUP – Is a program that allows for small personal loans up to $3000.
 These loans come with a low fixed rate and have no fees or charges attached to them.
 These loans are typically for everyday living needs, such as a second hand car, household goods (fridge, washer, dryer, etc…), medical treatments, etc…